-Beaverton has recently begun to finish work on a new addition to the library that will hopefully allow students and teachers to collaborate and work together easier.
+Beaverton High School is finishing work on a new addition to the library aiming to allow students and teachers to collaborate easier.
 This is a continuation of the remodel which occurred about three years ago.
-Hopefully, this will be a good investment and give students more space to effectively study and work together.
+Hopefully, this will give students more space to effectively study and work together.
 These rooms are a part of the new nationwide push for schools and universities to incorporate collaborative learning.
-Many articles have been written praising these models, and Beaverton is the next school to hop on this bandwagon with our remodel.
+Beaverton is the next school to hop on this bandwagon with its remodel.

 The remodel consists of three glass-walled rooms situated to the far right of the main library doors.
 The walls of these rooms are glass, so students won’t feel isolated from the rest of the library as they study.
-These rooms come in different sizes, but, all contain a table, some chairs and at least one contains a tv.
+These rooms come in different sizes, but each contains a table and some chairs, and at least one has a TV.
 Others contain monitors for students to use to further their learning.
-The books that were originally located where the rooms are now will be transferred to new homes in the coming week.
+The books originally located where the rooms are now will be transferred to new homes in the coming week.

-As for rules within the rooms, librarians Teresa Kriel and Amanda Haselden say the normal library rules still apply within the collaboration rooms.
-They would like to ask students to be quiet, respectful, and please not bring food in.
-Even though they may seem more relaxed, they warn students snacks or lunches being eaten inside the collaboration rooms will not be tolerated.
-The rooms are also not soundproof, and the sound is only muddled, meaning students can’t be too loud when working together.
+Librarians Teresa Kriel and Amanda Haselden say the normal library rules still apply within the collaboration rooms.
+They would like for students to be quiet, respectful, and please not bring food in.
+Even though the rules may seem more relaxed, snacks or lunches may not be eaten inside the collaboration rooms.
+The rooms are also not soundproof, meaning students can’t be too loud when working together.

-Junior Ariel Derting was a little more open to the idea of the collaboration rooms.
-She said she thinks “The library can get a little loud”, and she ‘might’ use the rooms for class projects.
+Junior Ariel Derting was more open to the idea of the collaboration rooms.
+She said she thinks “The library can get a little loud,” and she “might” use the rooms for class projects.

-The library collaboration rooms are set to open sometime in the next week or so, in early May.
-Come check them out the next time you are in the library and see for yourself Beaverton’s newest addition.
+The library collaboration rooms are set to open in the next week or so, in early May.